 Implement best practices in fisheries management: Best practices in fisheries management, such as science-based harvest control rules and the protection of essential habitat, even when not explicitly climate-adaptive, confer climate resilience through two mechanisms: (1) well-managed fisheries are the most resilient to negative climate impacts (Free et al. 2019), and preventing overfishing and rebuilding overfished stocks will enhance climate resilience; and (2) a portfolio of well-managed fisheries buffers fishers against declines in a subset of targeted stocks.

-Build resilience by implementing forward-looking, variability-responsive, and adaptive science and management: Climate change is likely to lead to drastic transformation and high variability and uncertainty in most fishery systems.
-Management strategies must therefore be adequately responsive to changes in productivities, abundances, and mixes of species, and must expect and prepare for uncertainty and system shocks.
+Build resilience by implementing forward-looking, variability-responsive, and adaptive science and management: Climate change is likely to lead to increased variability and uncertainty in most fishery systems.
+Management strategies must therefore be adequately responsive to changes in productivities, abundances, and mixes of species, and must prepare for uncertainty and system shocks.
 In order to design and implement such climate-adaptive management systems:

 Management targets and reference points must be revised to be realistic relative to expected future conditions, as historic baselines will no longer be appropriate (Busch et al. 2016).
 Where possible, managers should engage in forecasting, scenario planning, tradeoff evaluation, and other similar exercises to define desired outcomes towards which to manage.
 In data- and resource- limited settings, highly precautionary and adaptive management strategies should be implemented to account for uncertainty and allow for near-real-time responsiveness to variability.